 I’m a writer, so it seems rather obvious that writing would offer me a feeling of deeper personal expression, but I am pleasantly surprised at how much I enjoy and look forward to the return message.

-It all started two years ago, when a woman from Canada read one of my essays on Sixty and Me and sent me a message through my website.
+It all started a few years ago, when a woman from Canada read one of my essays on Sixty and Me and sent me a message through my website.
 We began chatting via email and found we had much to talk about.
-So periodically, when she crosses my mind, I drop her a line, and I’m always happy to hear from her.
+So, periodically, when she crosses my mind, I drop her a line, and I’m always happy to hear from her.

 The second and even more delightful surprise is the depth of our intimacy through these communiques.
 We’ve learned about our lifestyles, our loves and losses, our worries, and how much we have in common as women navigating this era of our lives.
 It’s truly wonderful and has added a new dimension to my life, for which I am immensely grateful.